boldsystems-central/BOLDconnectR/README.md

 `bold.connectr` with respect to the way the data is fetched.
 Search can be based on Taxonomic names, geographical locations in addition to ids (processid and sampleid) and BINs (BIN numbers).
-All the other filters can then be used on the downloaded data to refine the result.
+All the other filters can then be used on the downloaded data to refine the result. *The search parameters of `bold.connectr.public` should be used carefully if a filtered result (like above) is expected.
+Wrong combination of parameters might not retrieve any data.*

 ### 3a.
 All data retrieved based on taxonomy